Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Methodology

 The normalized power beam pattern at an angle $(\theta, \phi)$ is given by

 where $G_0 = P_\mathrm{r}(\theta_0, \phi_0) / P_\mathrm{m}(\theta_0, \phi_0)$ is the normalization factor and $(\theta_0, \phi_0)$ denotes the angle at which the beam pattern reaches its maximum (typically at the beam center).
-Assuming that the target level of the received power is set at the DUT's maximum measurable power, that the coupling factor is optimized as previously described and that the adjustable power range of the source is limited by the linearity of the source monitor, the dynamic range of the beam pattern measurement is expressed as
+By the feedback control, the beam pattern measurement obtains an additional dynamic range, in which the systematic error due to the DUT's nonlinearity is excluded.
+This additional dynamic range is gained independently of the DUT's own dynamic range.
+Assuming that the coupling factor is optimized as previously described and that the adjustable power range of the source is limited by the linearity of the source monitor, the additional dynamic range corresponds to that of the source monitor detector, $\mathrm{DR}_\mathrm{dB}[P_\mathrm{m}]$, which is defined consistently with Eq. \ref{eq:dynamic_range}.

-where each dynamic range is defined consistently with Eq. \ref{eq:dynamic_range}.
-This method ensures an additional dynamic range in the measurement, independent of the DUT's own dynamic range.
-This additional dynamic range corresponds to that of the source monitor detector.
 Therefore, a detector with good linearity and a high dynamic range is suitable as a source monitor in high dynamic range measurements.
-The whole measurement can be performed independently of the DUT's dynamic range, provided that the source monitor offers a higher dynamic range than is required.
+The whole measurement can be performed independently of the DUT's dynamic range, provided that the source monitor offers a higher dynamic range than required.

+In some cases, the source may saturate in a high-power region and run short of power during the feedback control.
+When this happens, the adjustable power range of the source is limited by its maximum emissible power, $\max P_\mathrm{s}$, rather than by the maximum measurable power of the source monitor.
+Then, the additional dynamic range gained by the feedback control reduces to $10 \log_{10} \ab( \eta \frac{\max P_\mathrm{s}}{P_\mathrm{r,target}}) \, \unit{\decibel}$.
+However, commercial artificial microwave sources can typically emit \qty{10}{\dBm} or more, which is sufficient in most cases, including the demonstration shown in Sec. \ref{sec:poc}.